Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Introduction

-Statistical modeling of rainfall data is an important research area in meteorology over the decades.
-Considering the wet months, the amount of monthly rainfall has positive value and usually the histograms appear to be positively skewed.
-So, the probability distributions used for this purpose are right-skewed and defined on the positive real line; some examples are exponential \citep{todorovic1975stochastic,burgueno2005statistical,burgueno2010statistical,hazra2018bayesian}, gamma \citep{barger1949evaluation, mooley1968application,husak2007use,krishnamoorthy2014small}, log-normal \citep{kwaku2007characterization, sharma2010use}, Weibull \citep{duan1995comparison,burgueno2005statistical,lana2017rainfall}, Pearson Type-III/V/VI \citep{hanson2008probability, khudri2013determination, mayooran2014statistical} and log-logistic \citep{fitzgerald2005analysis, sharda2005modelling}.
-Out of several possible choices, the first four are mostly used in meteorological literature and hence we also concentrate only on those four distributions in this paper.
-While some researches assume one such particular model and analyze the data based on it, different goodness-of-fit tests are also used in the literature for data-based selection of an appropriate model which include, for example, the Chi-square test \citep{barger1949evaluation, mooley1973gamma, kwaku2007characterization}, Kolmogorov-Smirnov test \citep{sharma2010use, hazra2014modelling, al2014frequency}, Anderson-Darling test \citep{sharma2010use}, variance ratio test \citep{mooley1973gamma, hazra2017note} and the Akaike information criterion (AIC) used by \cite{villarini2012development}.
+Statistical modeling of monthly, seasonal, or annual total rainfall has been an important research area in meteorology over the decades. {Considering the wet months, i.e., the months with the amount of monthly total rainfall being nonzero, usually, the histograms appear to be positively skewed.} Hence, the probability distributions justified for this purpose are right-skewed and defined over the whole positive real line; some examples are exponential \citep{todorovic1975stochastic,burgueno2005statistical,burgueno2010statistical,hazra2018bayesian}, gamma \citep{barger1949evaluation, mooley1968application,husak2007use,krishnamoorthy2014small,martinez2019precipitation}, log-normal \citep{kwaku2007characterization, mandal2015estimation, adham2016water}, Weibull \citep{duan1995comparison,burgueno2005statistical,lana2017rainfall}, Pearson Type-V/VI \citep{hanson2008probability, khudri2013determination, mayooran2014statistical}, log-logistic \citep{fitzgerald2005analysis, sharda2005modelling}, generalized exponential \citep{madi2007bayesian, kazmierczak2015suitability,hazra2022minimum}, and generalized gamma \cite{sharma2010use, mandal2015estimation, mamoon2017selection} distributions.
+Out of several possible choices, the first four have been used predominantly for rainfall modeling, and hence, we also concentrate only on those four distributions in the main article.
+Henceforth, we refer to them as `rainfall models' or simply as RM.
+Other than the above-mentioned probability models, several researchers have proposed using two-parameter exponential, three-parameter gamma, three-parameter lognormal, and three-parameter Weibull distributions \citep{sharma2010use, maposa2014investigating, mandal2015estimation, kumar2017statistical} in the context of rainfall modeling as well as in other related hydrology literature.
+These models include an additional location parameter $\mu_0$, along with those in RM, controlling the support of the probability distributions which is $(\mu_0, \infty)$.
+This is less intuitive as the rainfall amount in a wet month can take any positive value.
+If the estimated location parameter is $\hat{\mu}_0 = 2$ mm (say), this infers that there is no chance of observing less than 2 mm of rain in the future months.
+Besides, there must not be a positive probability of observing a negative amount of rainfall.
+However, this is the case when the estimated location parameter is negative.
+Such models with a location parameter are thus excluded from consideration in our study.
+On the other hand, some max-stable distributions like the generalized extreme value distribution and the generalized Pareto distribution and their generalizations like a four-parameter kappa distribution have also been used for rainfall modeling and in hydrology \citep{mandal2015estimation, mamoon2017selection, kumar2017statistical}.
+However, following extreme value theory, these models are only applicable while modeling annual/monthly maxima of daily rainfall amounts or while modeling only the tail distribution of the rainfall amounts.
+Thus, these models are not theoretically justified for monthly or annual total rainfall amounts, despite being used in hydrology.
+We do not consider them in our study as our interest lies in modeling monthly totals, neither block maxima nor threshold exceedances.
+Mostly, researchers choose one such model and analyze the data based on it.
+However, different goodness-of-fit tests have also been used in the literature for data-based selection of an appropriate model; these include the chi-square test \citep{barger1949evaluation, mooley1973gamma, kwaku2007characterization}, Kolmogorov-Smirnov test \citep{sharma2010use, hazra2014modelling, al2014frequency}, Anderson-Darling test \citep{sharma2010use}, variance ratio test \citep{mooley1973gamma, hazra2017note} and the Akaike information criterion (AIC) used by \cite{villarini2012development}.